tuskbuddy/site/exampleSite/content/spanish-chicken-rice-skillet.md

 #### What's to like about it?

 This particular recipe is a ~~family favorite~~ bachelor favorite.
-Tomato and paprika is a foolproof combination, and the olive oil and garlic bring it together nicely.
+Tomato and paprika is a foolproof combination, and the olive oil, garlic, and freshly ground black pepper bring it together nicely.
 This one-pot recipe offers an excellent meal with a little bit of preparation and minimal cleanup.

 #### Anything to know before making it?